 Vacuum box testing is a non-destructive examination (NDE/NDT) used for locating welding leaks.
-A vacuum box and a compressor create a high or low pressure vacuum and a detergent solution is applied to the test area.
+A vacuum box and a compressor create a high or low-pressure vacuum and a detergent solution is applied to the test area.
 The detergent bubbles help to identify the leaks within the created pressure envelope.
-The main objective of this technique is to locate leaks in welds due to through thickness discontinuities.
+The main objective of the Vacuum box testing technique is to locate leaks in welds due to through-thickness discontinuities.
 This is accomplished by applying a solution to a weld and creating a differential pressure across the weld causing the formation of bubbles as leakage gas passes through the solution.
 This testing is to be performed prior to any main vessel or tank testing following the completion of all welding.
-This article will briefly explain the leak testing procedure that can be used for all metals.
+This article will briefly explain the leak testing procedure using the vacuum box method that can be used for all metals.

 - a compressor: approximate flow 6 m^3 per minute under 7 bar

-- An air pipe between compressor and vacuum box.
+- An air pipe between the compressor and vacuum box.

-- A liquid detergent which mixed with water makes soapy water.
+- A liquid detergent mixed with water makes soapy water.

 - Soups or detergents for cleaning shall not be used.

-- If ambient temperature is below freezing, add ethylene glycol to the solution (antifreeze).
+- If the ambient temperature is below freezing, add ethylene glycol to the solution (antifreeze).

 - General lighting or individual lighting if necessary.
 The minimum light level shall be 100 foot-candles (1000 lux)